ChenxiSSS/FG21SimPlus/README.rst

-Foreground Simulation Suite Plus for 21 cm Reionization Signal Detection
+Foreground Simulation Suite Plus for the 21 cm Reionization Signal Detection
 =============================================================

 The |FG21sim|_ is a low-frequency radio foregrounds simulator